codeforamerica/honeycrisp-gem/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+You must install Chromedriver to run tests; on MacOS with Homebrew, run `brew bundle install`

 Run `bin/rails s` to start a webserver with a test app that has the engine mounted, then visit `http://localhost:3000`.